JAS-315/JAS-315.github.io/projects/pyfighter.md

 I implemented a simple parallax background, to give the screen the illusion of depth and set the scene in a familiar "outer space" atmosphere.

 Aside from the active audio and visual feedback from the hero and enemy ships, there are also text elements.
-These serve to inform and ready the player:
+These serve to inform and/or ready the player:
 - score: the current score
 - wave: which enemy wave is on (every fourth wave is a boss wave)
 - bombs: the number of bombs the player has available
 - lives: the number of tries the player has remaining
 - enemies reinforcements: how many more enemies are left in the current wave
 - health bar (boss wave, only): how much health the boss ship has remaining
+- high score screen displayed after all lives are depleted (opportunity to input name if ranked)

 ## Code
 I was lucky to have such talented coding partners.
 We spent a lot of time paired (or... tripletted?) coding.
-I was often the rubber ducky-- able to look at code to debug and find errors or to talk through code to help get ideas that would help us reach the goal.
+I was often the rubber ducky— able to look at code to debug and find errors or talk through code to help develop ideas that would help us reach the goal.

 ### Refactoring
 I spearheaded the second refactoring of the games' code and use of in-built classes.
 We made three versions of the game, in the end.
 The first refactor set us up to use OOP (Object Oriented Programming), but we were each learning Pygame in a very short amount of time and did not understand all of the possibilities right off the bat.